Last Updated on

-Calcium is rarely found in the best multivitamin formulas.
+Calcium is rarely found in the best multivitamin for vegetarians or vegan formulas.
 This is because you would need to fill a capsule with calcium to meet the recommended daily value, leaving no room for anything else.

 What’s the point if you’re already getting it in milk?
 Leave room for the other nutrients!

-If you’re worried about calcium deficiencies and you’re not a fan of soy milk or other vegan alternatives, there are plant-based calcium pills available on the market for relatively cheap.
+If you’re worried about calcium deficiencies and you’re not a fan of soy milk or other vegan alternatives, you may want to try some plant-based calcium pills available on the market for relatively cheap.